epfl-herus/demod/docs/source/overview/index.rst

 Currently, demod's modules are parametrized by default using data for Germany.
 It is also possible to select a UK version, which makes use of data from the CREST_ model.
+You can also add a dataset from another country by creating a custom dataset module to parametrize demod's simulation modules.

 The data employed are usually made available for other European and non-European countries.